IfyAngelo/ds-task-2b/README.md

 - scipy

 These scripts offer various functionalities for analyzing sales data through a user-friendly API interface.
 Users can interact with the API to gain insights, retrieve specific information, and detect trends or anomalies in the sales dataset.

+## Dataset Preprocessing with Gender Inference

+This repository contains the code used to preprocess a sales dataset and infer genders from customer first names.
+The main file used for this preprocessing is `testt2.ipynb`.

+### Dataset Preprocessing Steps

+The preprocessing steps involved in this project are outlined below:

+1. **Importing and Initial Exploration of the Dataset**: The sales dataset, stored in "sales_data_sample.csv", was imported into a Pandas DataFrame.
+The structure of the DataFrame was explored to understand its columns and initial data.

+2. **Cleaning and Normalizing First Names**: The first names of customers were cleaned and normalized to ensure consistency.
+This involved removing leading and trailing whitespaces and converting all names to lowercase.

+3. **Inferring Gender from First Names**: A mapping of unique first names to genders was created based on common associations.
+Using this mapping, the gender of each customer was inferred from their first name and stored in a new column named 'GENDER'.

+4. **Saving the Processed Dataset**: The processed dataset, including inferred genders, was saved to a new CSV file named "gender_sales_data.csv" for future analysis.

+Additional steps were performed to ensure data consistency, such as converting the ORDERNUMBER column to string type and stripping whitespace before saving the dataset.

+The processed dataset can be used for various analyses, including gender-based sales trends and customer segmentation.